Page views in 2024 to date: 33

 Discussion:

-Keratoacanthoma (KA) is a hair follicle derived neoplasm occurring in the sun-exposed skin of the elderly, considered by many a well-differentiated form of invasive squamous cell carcinoma, but by others a benign squamous proliferation (Semin Diagn Pathol 2009;26:150).
-It typically arises from normal skin, grows rapidly for 4-8 weeks, then regresses over 6 months to leave a depressed, annular scar (eMedicine).
+Keratoacanthoma (KA) is a hair follicle derived neoplasm occurring in the sun-exposed skin of the elderly, considered by many a well differentiated form of invasive squamous cell carcinoma, but by others a benign squamous proliferation (Semin Diagn Pathol 2009;26:150).
+It typically arises from normal skin, grows rapidly for 4 - 8 weeks, then regresses over 6 months to leave a depressed, annular scar (eMedicine: Keratoacanthoma [Accessed 28 March 2024]).
 It only rarely metastasizes.

-Classification of keratoacanthoma-like lesions is controversial, and includes classic keratoacanthoma, keratoacantoma-like squamous cell carcinoma, keratoacanthoma with malignant transformation, and other crateriform cutaneous lesions (J Dermatol 2013;40:443).
-In this case report, the lesion has features of invasive carcinoma including deep infiltration almost to the subcutis, and marked atypia.
+Classification of keratoacanthoma-like lesions is controversial and includes classic keratoacanthoma, keratoacantoma-like squamous cell carcinoma, keratoacanthoma with malignant transformation and other crateriform cutaneous lesions (J Dermatol 2013;40:443).
+In this case report, the lesion has features of invasive carcinoma including deep infiltration almost to the subcutis and marked atypia.
 It lacks classic features of keratoacanthoma, including a keratin-filled crater, overhanging edges and a hemispheric shape.
-Treatment is primarily surgical, with medical treatment (intralesional methotrexate, Can J Plast Surg 2011;19:e15, steroids, imiquimod, 5-FU) reserved for nonsurgical cases.
+Treatment is primarily surgical, with medical treatment (intralesional methotrexate, steroids, imiquimod, 5-FU) reserved for nonsurgical cases (Can J Plast Surg 2011;19:e15).